Performance-Based Health Science Process

 Each Health Sciences program has different credit requirements as well as course requirements.
 While many students do work each program has rigorous requirements and time constraints.
 To progress in the programs you must meet the course and program requirements, therefore, it is important to have sufficient time to focus on those requirements.

 Nursing offers both a day program and an evening/weekend program.
 The day program begins in the Fall and the Spring.
-The evening/weekend programs are offered only in the fall at the Flanagan and Newport County campuses.
+The evening/weekend programs are offered only at the Flanagan campus.

 Courses can be transferred in from accredited higher education institutions.
 In general, there is a 10-year cutoff on timeframes.